REMEMBER THE PAST TO PROTECT THE FUTURE.

 HOLOCAUST EDUCATION IN VERMONT SCHOOLS

-Help make Holocaust education a requirement in Vermont schools!
+Help make Holocaust education a requirement in ALL Vermont schools!

 The Vermont Holocaust Memorial (VTHM) is a virtual educational organization — not a brick and mortar museum.
 Our speakers visit schools and communities throughout the state.
 We provide educational resources including: Teacher training, speaker events, and access to programs, projects, and exhibits that engage and educate.